Azure-Samples/java-microservices-aks-lab/docs/05_openlab_messaging_aks.md

 ---
-title: 'Lab: Create and configure Azure Service Bus for sending messages between microservices'
+title: 'Challenge 5: Send messages between microservices'
 layout: default
 nav_order: 6
 ---

+# Challenge 05: Create and configure Azure Service Bus for sending messages between microservices

+# Student manual

+## Challenge scenario

 You have now set up and deployed the Spring Petclinic application.
 Some of the microservices however also need to send messages to a third party system over a message bus and you also want to enable the intake of telemetry events.
 You want to provide this functionality with native Azure services like Azure Service Bus and Azure Event Hub.
 In a first step you will provide the messaging behavior.

-During the process you'll:
+## Objectives

+After you complete this challenge, you will be able to:

 - Create an Azure Service Bus resource
 - Try out an existing microservice
 - Update an existing microservice to use the queues
 - Add the message producer

-**TODO: might make sense if we put a 'conceptual diagram' of this setup**
+## Challenge Duration

+- **Estimated Time**: 60 minutes

+## Instructions

+During this challenge, you will:

+- Create an Azure Service Bus resource
+- Try out an existing microservice
+- Update an existing microservice to use the queues
+- Add the message producer

+   > **Note**: The instructions provided in this exercise assume that you successfully completed the previous exercise and are using the same lab environment, including your Git Bash session with the relevant environment variables already set.

-# Create an Azure Service Bus resource
+### Create an Azure Service Bus resource

 First, you need to create an Azure Service Bus namespace and one or more queues to send messages to.
 In your implementation, you will create a queue named `visits-requests`.
 You can use the following guidance to implement these changes: